A Perturbation of the Dunkl Harmonic Oscillator on the Line: Preliminaries

 Let ${\mathfrak{j}}$ be the positive def\/inite symmetric sesquilinear form in $L^2_\sigma$, with ${\mathsf{D}}({\mathfrak{j}})={\mathcal{S}}$, given by ${\mathfrak{j}}(\phi,\psi)=\langle J\phi,\psi\rangle_\sigma$.
 Like in the case of~$J$, the subindex $\sigma$ will be added to the notation $T$, $B$, $B'$ and $\phi_k$ and ${\mathfrak{j}}$ if necessary.
 Observe that

 The operator $x\colon {\mathcal{S}}_{\text{\rm ev}}\to{\mathcal{S}}_{\text{\rm odd}}$ is a homeomorphism \cite{AlvCalaza2014}, which extends to a unitary operator $x\colon L^2_{\sigma,\text{\rm ev}}\to L^2_{\sigma-1,\text{\rm odd}}$.
-We get $x J_{\sigma,\text{\rm ev}} x^{-1}=J_{\sigma-1,\text{\rm odd}}$ because $x [\frac{d^2}{dx^2},x^{-1}]=-2\frac{d}{dx} x^{-1}$.
-Thus, even for any $\tau>-3/2$, the operator $J_{\tau,\text{\rm odd}}$ is densely def\/ined in $L^2_{\tau,\text{\rm odd}}$, with ${\mathsf{D}}(J_{\tau,\text{\rm odd}})={\mathcal{S}}_{\text{\rm odd}}$, and has the same spectral properties as $J_{\tau+1,\text{\rm ev}}$; in particular, the eigenvalues of $\overline{J_{\tau,\text{\rm odd}}}$ are $(4k+1+2\tau)s$ ($k\in2{\mathbb{N}}+1$), and $\phi_{\tau,k}=x\phi_{\tau+1,k-1}$.
+We get $x J_{\sigma,\text{\rm ev}} x^{-1}=J_{\sigma-1,\text{\rm odd}}$ because $x \big[\frac{d^2}{dx^2},x^{-1}\big]=-2\frac{d}{dx} x^{-1}$.
+Thus, even for any $\tau>-\frac{3}{2}$, the operator $J_{\tau,\text{\rm odd}}$ is densely def\/ined in $L^2_{\tau,\text{\rm odd}}$, with ${\mathsf{D}}(J_{\tau,\text{\rm odd}})={\mathcal{S}}_{\text{\rm odd}}$, and has the same spectral properties as $J_{\tau+1,\text{\rm ev}}$; in particular, the eigenvalues of $\overline{J_{\tau,\text{\rm odd}}}$ are $(2k+1+2\tau)s$ ($k\in2{\mathbb{N}}+1$), and $\phi_{\tau,k}=x\phi_{\tau+1,k-1}$.

 To prove the results of the paper, alternative arguments could be given by using the expression of the generalized Hermite polynomials in terms of the Laguerre ones (see, e.g., \cite[p.~525]{Rosler1998} or \cite[p.~23]{Rosler2003}).
+In particular, certain asymptotic estimates of Laguerre functions \cite{Erdelyi1960,Muckenhoupt1970b} (see also \cite{AskeyWainger1965,Muckenhoupt1970a-II}), yield the following asymptotic estimates of the generalized Hermite functions \cite[Section~2.4]{AlvCalaza:generalizedHermite}: there are some $C,c>0$, depending only on $\sigma$, such that